 Salary/Wages: List staff positions in FTE and time spent on the project.
-Example: E&T Program Manager - \$60,000 x .50 FTE = \$30,000 5 E&T Counselors - \$25,000 x 1.00 FTEs x 5 = \$125,000 2 Public Assistance Program Specialist \$67,050 x 1.00 FTE x 2=\$134,100 Field Staff 213 Case Management Specialist \$65,900 X .0264 FTE X 213= \$371,300 Total \$505,400 Fringe Benefits: If charging fringe and benefits to the E&T program, provide the approved fringe rate.
-78.395% \$396,208

-Contractual Costs: All contracts and partnerships should be included in the "contracts and partnerships" matrix of the E&T State Plan Operating Budget Workbook.
+All E&T Staff are paid from 50/50 funds.
+Example: E&T Program Manager - \$60,000 x .50 FTE = \$30,000 2 Full-time 100% time spent on the project E&T PAPS = 5 E&T Counselors - \$25,000 x 1.00 FTEs x 5 = \$125,000 \$255,460 Field Staff wages = \$781,959 Total \$1,037,419 Fringe Benefits: If charging fringe and benefits to the E&T program, provide the approved fringe rate.
+100% Contractual Costs: All contracts and partnerships should be included in the "contracts and partnerships" matrix of the E&T State Plan Operating Budget Workbook.
 Briefly summarize the type of services contractors/partners will provide, such as direct E&T program services, IT services, consulting, etc. All providers/partners will provide case management to participants.
 Participants will be placed in an approved component based on assessment and conversation with Career Coach.
 Providers offer E&T components approved by the State E&T Team such as: ERT, WA, WBL, IET, VOC, Basic Education, Workfare.
 All providers/partners have a goal of employment and use the components to help reach this goal for the SNAP participants.
 Ongoing IT services provide ongoing maintenance, operations, and licensing for users.
 The budget is aligned proportionately to the projected number of participants and the percentage of people in poverty throughout the state.
 Part of the costs in the budget is comprised of participant reimbursements.
-The budget is also comprised of administrative costs -- -- from our providers and partners who are the E&T staff that conducts the assessments, referral placements, and provides the case management.
+The budget is also comprised of administrative costs from our providers and partners who are the E&T staff that conducts the assessments, referral placements, and provides the case management.
 Administrative costs of the 2 E&T Program Specialist and all DCBS eligibility staff who have contact with the individuals are part of administrative costs.
 In our Workfare component, the required insurance cost is included in the budget.
 Another large portion of the budget is to maintain our case management system with IT support and licensures.
-To operate the state's E&T program, the funding is needed to be compliant with FNS' rules and to provide a robust and growing program. \$3,448,934 Non-capital Equipment and Supplies: Describe non-capital equipment and supplies to be purchased with E&T funds.
+To operate the state's E&T program, the funding is needed to be compliant with FNS' rules and to provide a robust and growing program.
+Non-capital Equipment and Supplies: Describe non- capital equipment and supplies to be purchased with E&T funds.
 None Materials: Describe materials to be purchased with E&T funds.
-E&T brochures/digital information/ surveys \$8,000 Travel & Staff Training: Describe the purpose and frequency of staff travel charged to the E&T program.
+Brochures or Flyers for local offices and E&T providers, website costs \$10,000 Travel & Staff Training: Describe the purpose and frequency of staff travel charged to the E&T program.
 This line item should not include E&T participant reimbursements for transportation.
 Include planned staff training, including registration costs for training that will be charged to the E&T grant.
-Yearly \$5,000 for staff to gain additional knowledge and best practices of E&T (Economic Mobility and Well Being) registration fee \$850 X 2; airfare, meals, taxi, parking and hotel \$1650 x 2) Building/Space: If charging building space to the E&T program, describe the method used to calculate space value.
+Yearly FNS or other related SNAP E&T conferences maximum of \$5,000 Building/Space: If charging building space to the E&T program, describe the method used to calculate space value.
 None Equipment & Other Capital Expenditures: Describe equipment and other capital expenditures over \$5,000 per item that will be charged to the E&T grant.
-(In accordance with 2 CFR 200.407, prior written approval from FNS is required.)
-Workfare Insurance provided for each participant in the workfare component.
+(In Workfare Insurance provided for each participant in the workfare component.